 The pandemic is a real-world example of what our PharmD students will experience in their careers; they’ll continuously face unexpected challenges, identify and test solutions, and implement change.
 The current situation underscores how important it is for our students to learn how to think scientifically, and make decisions and take actions based on evidence.
 While unprecedented change and uncertainty results in anxiety, our students are rising to the challenge of the current health emergency.
 I’m tremendously proud of them.

-Many thanks to Sharon Youmans, PharmD, MPH, vice dean, Valerie Clinard, PharmD, associate dean of experiential education and professional development; and colleagues in the greater Education Unit for their steadfast commitment to ensuring our students receive an exceptional education.
+Many thanks to Sharon L. Youmans, PharmD, MPH, vice dean, Valerie Clinard, PharmD, associate dean of experiential education and professional development; and colleagues in the greater Education Unit for their steadfast commitment to ensuring our students receive an exceptional education.
 Here are highlights of where the program stands today:

 All didactic education is now via remote access through various platforms.